dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/assigning_a_response.md

 ![Assigning a single response.](../images/assign_3.png)

-If your organization is on a Standard plan or above, you can also assign responses to [teams](/articles/screendoor/collaboration/teams.html).
+If your organization is on the &ldquo;50 users plan&rdquo; or above, you can also assign responses to [teams](/articles/screendoor/collaboration/teams.html).